fbriere/mpv-scripts/doc/tree-profiles.md

 verbosity levels (`-v`).
 To increase the verbosity for this script only, use `--msg-level=tree_profiles=v` (or `=debug` for more output).

-The aforementioned override does not take into account *.conf* files in *~/.config/mpv/* at the moment.

 The `tree:` argument should really be an absolute path (although this is not mandated for now).
 Otherwise, it will be relative to the current directory, which could get rather confusing.